rubik/rubik.github.io/content/post/ab-testing-math.md

 characteristics of a data-generating mechanism which can be used to support causal claims and predictions.

+Hypothesis testing is a form of statistical inference that uses data from a sample to draw conclusions about a population parameter or a population probability distribution.
+First, a tentative assumption is made about the parameter or distribution.
+This assumption is called the "null hypothesis" and is denoted by $H_0$.
+An alternative hypothesis (denoted $H_a$), which is the opposite of what is stated in the null hypothesis, is then defined.
+The hypothesis-testing procedure involves using sample data to determine whether or not $H_0$ can be rejected.
+If $H_0$ is rejected, the statistical conclusion is that the alternative hypothesis $H_a$ is true.

-There are two kinds of errors one must guard against in designing a hypothesis test, and therefore an A/B test.
+Since hypothesis tests derive their conclusions from sample, and therefore from limited information, the possibility of errors must be considered.
+There are two kinds of errors one must guard against in designing a hypothesis test.

-The first, called the Type I error, consists in rejecting the null hypothesis
+The first, called the **Type I error**, consists in rejecting the null hypothesis
 $H_0$ when it's in fact true.
 When comparing two conversion rates for instance, it'd be equivalent to declaring that the difference between them is real when in fact the difference is zero.
 This kind of error has been given the greater amount of attention in elementary statistics books, and hence in practice.
 It is typically guarded against simply by setting the significance level $\alpha$ for the chosen statistical test, at a suitably small probability such as $0.01$ or $0.05$.

 This kind of control is not totally adequate, because a literal Type I error probably never occurs in practice.
 The reason is that the two populations giving rise to the observed samples will inevitably differ to some extent, albeit possibly by a trivially small amount.
 No matter how small the difference in conversion rates is between the two underlying populations, provided it is nonzero, samples of sufficiently large size can virtually guarantee statistical significance.
 Assuming that an experiment designer desires to declare significant only differences that are of practical importance, and not merely differences of any magnitude, they should impose the added safeguard of not employing sample sizes that are larger than they needs to guard against the second kind of error.

-The second kind of error, called the Type II error, consists in failing to declare the two conversion rates significantly different when in fact they are different.
+The second kind of error, called the **Type II error**, consists in accepting the null hypothesis when the alternative hypothesis is in fact true.
+For example, when comparing conversion rates, it would consist in failing to declare the two conversion rates significantly different when they are actually different.
 As just pointed out, such an error is not serious when the proportions are only trivially different.
 It becomes serious only when the proportions differ to an important extent.
 The practical control over the Type